 Often if you get these in a restaurant they will be a pinky-red color.
 These days, that's generally down to food coloring which I see no reason to add, but traditionally it's from a fermented bean curd (you can find more on this and other facts about Chinese char sui ribs in this article I found).

 As I said they are really easy as you just cut up the ribs, put them in the slow cooker, mix up the sauce and pour it over.
 Mix them up a bit and leave them to cook.
 You can delay the start to let them marinade a bit but I think if you cook them on slow they have plenty of time to take on flavor.

 Reduce the sauce a little in a pan then pour some over the ribs and broil until gently sticky.
 You can use more of the leftover sauce to dip and it's also great over vegetable egg fried rice, as we had on the side.

 Chinese spare ribs have so much flavor and make a great appetizer, maybe as part of a selection alongside spring rolls, sesame shrimp toast, pork and cabbage dumplings or other tasty goodies.
 You can also make them into a main, as we did, with for example fried rice on the side.
-Tons of flavor, tender and completely moreish.
-You’ll be wondering why you didn’t make more.

 Chinese spare ribs (slow cooker)

-- 2 tbsp hoisin sauce
+- 2 tablespoon hoisin sauce

-- 2 tbsp honey
+- 2 tablespoon honey

-- 1 tbsp soy sauce
+- 1 tablespoon soy sauce

-- 1 tbsp rice wine
+- 1 tablespoon rice wine

-- 1 tsp Chinese five spice powder
+- 1 teaspoon Chinese five spice powder

-- 1/2 tsp ginger grated/minced
+- ½ teaspoon ginger grated/minced

-- 1/2 tsp garlic grated/minced
+- ½ teaspoon garlic grated/minced

 - Cut the ribs between the bones to give individual ribs.
 Put the in a single layer in the bottom of the slow cooker.

-Mix together the hoisin sauce, honey, soy sauce, rice wine, Chinese five spice, ginger and garlic.
+- Mix together the hoisin sauce, honey, soy sauce, rice wine, Chinese five spice, ginger and garlic.
 Pour on top of the ribs and turn them over a little to coat.
 You should have a thin layer of sauce over the top and a slight 'puddle' around the ribs (see photo above).
 Put the lid on and cook on low for 6-7 hours.